How Much Do Stained Concrete Floors Cost in 2025?

 Surface Area

-The size of your home is a major cost factor because larger spaces require more time, labor, and materials.
+The size of your home is a significant cost factor because larger spaces require more time, labor, and materials.
+The table below outlines the average cost to stain your floors based on their square footage.

 Square FootageAverage Cost